Bun vs. NPM, Yarn, pnpm, and others

 rm yarn.lock

-Install your front-end dependencies using Bun’s package management abilities
+Installing dependencies with Bun’s package management

 command.

-Here’s an example with 3 packages:
+Here’s an example of adding multiple packages:

 bun add tailwindcss autoprefixer postcss